Waverley Root

-Waverley Lewis Root (April 15, 1903, in Providence, Rhode Island – October 31, 1982 in Paris) was an American journalist and writer.
-Root authored the classic The Food of Italy on Italy and its regional cuisines.
+Waverley Lewis Root (April 15, 1903 – October 31, 1982) was an American journalist and writer.
+Root became known as an authority on food with the publication of The Food of France in 1958, "which has never been out of print."
+Among many other works, he also authored the classic The Food of Italy.

 Early life and education

 Root was born in Providence, Rhode Island, and raised in Fall River, Massachusetts.
 He obtained his degree from Tufts College in Medford, Mass.